How we think of schools is influenced by our experiences. But they may not reflect what is happening now.

 Effectively the private inspection companies were chucked out and (don’t say it too loudly) a substantial part of the inspection system was re-nationalised.

-So what can we do as we try to sell products and services to schools?
+So what must we do as we try either to sell products and services to schools, or offer schools free materials, or indeed persuade schools to act as a route towards parents.

-What we must not do, in my view, is assume or, worse, fall back on our own memories.
-Schools are changing fast; inspection results and parental views are paramount, the inspection service itself has been shown to be faulty, and there are suspicions of an ever-deepening malaise.
-Meanwhile school budgets are being changed in ways that for many teachers and managers make little sense, while pupil and student numbers sky rocket.
+What we must not do, in my view, is assume, or worse, fall back on our own memories.
+Schools are changing fast; inspection results and parental views are paramount, the inspection service itself has been shown to be faulty, and there are suspicions of an ever deepening malaise.
+Meanwhile school budgets are being changed in ways that for many teachers and managers make little sense, while pupil and student number sky rockets.

-The schools, however, are still there and are still functioning, and many are doing brilliant jobs in an impossible situation.
+The schools however are still there and are still functioning, and many are doing brilliant jobs in impossible situations.
 But they are not all necessarily working in the way we might expect.

-I have heard of a number of schools that are saving money by not replacing staff when they leave, but instead investing in computerised teaching systems.
+Many schools are now adjusting to reduced budgets and teacher shortages by not replacing staff when they leave, but instead investing in computerised teaching systems.

 Moves such as this are entirely honourable and justifiable, and are done with the best of intentions - in essence to save our school system from the government.

-But, of course, we don’t have clear evidence of exactly what is going on, so as marketeers the only thing we can do is experiment.
-What we should certainly not do, in my opinion, is persist in the view that schools now are as they were 15 years ago.
+As a result my view is that what we should certainly not do, is persist in the view that schools now are as they were 15 years ago.
 That, at least, we can be sure, is quite wrong.